Danieltda/Danieltda/README.md

 ### What am I working on?

-- 🔭 I’m currently working on entering the blockchain space!
+- 🔭 I want to work in the blockchain space!
 - 🌱 I’m currently learning Solidity!

 --------------------------------------------------------------------------------------